hajle/bluestarfish-decap/src/pages/en/index.md

       large tourist corporations.
 By choosing us, you invest in authentic experiences and help local communities thrive.
 layout: ../../layouts/Homepage.astro
-intro: >
-  We are passionate about traveling and want to share our love for Vietnam, Cambodia and Laos with you.

-  Our boutique travel agency offers trips that are fully tailored to your needs, exceeding the standards of what is available in mass travel agencies.

-  With us, you will enter the world of fascinating corners of Southeast Asia, where you will experience true local culture and experience unforgettable adventures.
-hero:
-  image: _astro/vietnam-hero.jpg
-  title: We create your Unforgettable Trips
-  subtitle:
-    We will organize a holiday for you in Vietnam, Cambodia and Laos.
-Just how you like it.
-On your terms.
 ---

 We are passionate about traveling and want to share our love for Vietnam, Cambodia and Laos with you.